 The underwriting agreement provides that the obligations of the several underwriters are subject to certain conditions precedent such as the receipt by the underwriters of officers' certificates and legal opinions and approval of certain legal matters by their counsel.
-The underwriting agreement provides that the underwriters will purchase all of the shares of common stock if any of them are purchased.
+The underwriting agreement provides that the underwriters will purchase all of the units if any of them are purchased.
 If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the nondefaulting underwriters may be increased or the underwriting agreement may be terminated.
 We have agreed to indemnify the underwriters and certain of their controlling persons against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that the underwriters may be required to make in respect of those liabilities.

-The underwriters have advised us that, following the pricing of this offering, they currently intend to make a market in the common stock as permitted by applicable laws and regulations.
+The underwriters have advised us that, following the pricing of this offering, they currently intend to make a market in our securities as permitted by applicable laws and regulations.
 However, the underwriters are not obligated to do so, and the underwriters may discontinue any market-making activities at any time without notice in their sole discretion.
-Accordingly, no assurance can be given as to the liquidity of the trading market for the common stock, that you will be able to sell any of the common stock held by you at a particular time or that the prices that you receive when you sell will be favorable.
+Accordingly, no assurance can be given as to the liquidity of the trading market for the units, that you will be able to sell any of the common stock or warrants held by you at a particular time or that the prices that you receive when you sell will be favorable.

-The underwriters are offering the shares of common stock subject to their acceptance of the shares of common stock from us and subject to prior sale.
+The underwriters are offering the units subject to their acceptance of the units from us and subject to prior sale.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.